 Staying in the right neighborhood will cut down the time of traveling, save money, and have more time to enjoy the good stuff.
 Here is our top list of the best area to stay in Bangkok for sightseeing based on the location, the traffic, and our own experience.

-In terms of the best areas to stay in Bangkok for sightseeing, we suggest four areas: The Old City (Rattanakosin), Riverside, Chinatown, Siam, Silom, Sukhumvit, Pratunam.
+The best areas to stay in Bangkok for sightseeing are The Old City (Rattanakosin), Riverside, Chinatown, Siam, Silom, Sukhumvit, Pratunam.
 These neighborhoods offer plenty of things to do and see for all visitors.

 1. The Old City